eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Accounts managed by multiple people, such as support accounts or politicians' accounts, sometimes sign tweets with a `^` followed by the author's initials.
 This has no special significance to Twitter.

+* You cannot use astral plane characters (which includes most emoji) in your display name or bio; they will be silently stripped.
+However, you _can_ use anything from the [Miscellaneous Symbols](https://en.wikipedia.org/wiki/Miscellaneous_Symbols) or [Dingbats](https://en.wikipedia.org/wiki/Dingbat#Dingbats_Unicode_block) blocks, and many of these characters are rendered with color glyphs on Web Twitter.
+Results may vary on phones and in other clients.

 ## Replies and mentions